S & R Law Firm

-Our Fairfax DUI/DWI lawyers serve the following counties: Fairfax County, Prince William County, Arlington County, Fauquier County, and Stafford County.
+Our Fairfax DUI / DWI lawyers serve the following counties: Fairfax County, Prince William County, Arlington County, the City of Alexandria, Loudoun County, Fauquier County, and Stafford County.

 At S&R law firm, we focus on empowering our clients with knowledge about the charges they are facing.
 This includes informing you of the applicable law, all the viable DUI defenses that we can raise, and the potential penalties if one were found guilty.
 Contact us to chat with a Fairfax or Prince William DUI Lawyer about your case.

 Consultations with our DUI lawyers are absolutely FREE.
 There is no time limit; we welcome both phone and office consultations.
 At S&R law firm, nothing is more personal to us than YOUR case.
 We understand that you have a lot at stake.

 It is crucial that your DUI lawyer have adequate time to prepare your case, especially when it comes to DUI defense.
 DUI cases are extremely fact intensive, and there may be many legal defenses that we raise in court to minimize penalties or even get your case dismissed.
 Be proactive!Our Fairfax and Prince William County DUI Lawyer Explain the Main DUI Statute

 Before you learn about DUI penalties and defenses, let's start with Virginia's DUI Statute.
 I want you to understand DUI law before diving into penalties and defense.
 Under the Virginia code, it is unlawful to operate a motor vehicle if:

 - You are under the influence of alcohol and your ability to drive a motor vehicle safely is impaired.

 - Your blood alcohol concentration (“BAC”) is greater than or equal to .08